 Whether you’re a long-time resident, a newcomer, or just visiting, the City of Elsmere offers a wealth of opportunities that few communities can match.
 We are centrally located in Kenton County, Kentucky, and conveniently adjacent to Interstates 71-75 and 275 (providing easy access to Cincinnati and Florence).
 A large section of the Northern Kentucky Industrial Park is also within the Elsmere city boundaries.

-Elsmere maintains four parks with several amenities and is the proud home of two award winning elementary schools within the Erlanger-Elsmere Independent School District.
+Elsmere maintains five parks with several amenities and is the proud home of two award winning elementary schools within the Erlanger-Elsmere Independent School District.

 Please continue to follow our growth as we develop Elsmere to meet the demands of the 21st Century economy and institute a strategic plan that reflects the official city motto: “Moving Forward, Making Tracks.”

 ELSMERE CITY BUILDING OPEN HOUSE

 City of Elsmere to hold new City Building open house on Oct.
 8